GLOBAL MARKETS-Stocks set for quarterly gains, bond prices rise

 A sense of complacency in markets drew the attention of the Bank for International Settlements - a forum of the world’s top central banks - which warned on Sunday that markets were increasingly out of sync with shaky global growth prospects.

-Several early warning signs indicate building vulnerabilities in the financial systems of several countries, it said.
+Several early warning signs indicated building vulnerabilities in the financial systems of several countries, it said.

 Gold was steady near a two-month high, poised to set a second-straight quarterly gain after political tensions bolstered demand for the metal.